ludocode/onramp/docs/virtual-machine.md

             ^-- exit       ^-- environ          ^-- rip
 ```

 The entire memory region from `rpp` to the initial `rsp` is writable and executable.
-The process information table typically sits outside of this region and must not be written to.
+The process information table sits outside of this region and must not be written to.

 There is no memory protection for the running program.
 If the program accesses memory outside of these ranges, or writes to a read-only memory region, the behaviour is undefined.
 (The VM may crash, the parent process may be corrupted, etc.)